 I hail with satisfaction the increasing good feeling between the Churches.
 Union in doing the work of the Master is doubtless better than hostile controversy.
-But I have no sympathy with those who are liberal, merely because they think there is nothing worth contending for.
-The desire for peace earries us too far, when it makes us shrink from frankly condemning what is false, and defending what we believe to be true.
-We should "carnestly centend for the faith which was once delivered unto the saints."
-The errors of the ritualists and sacramenta and I believe to be a serious departure from the simplicity of the Gospel.
-They are misleading guides, who should be sharply rebuked, and their assumptions explicitly repudiated.
-A system that teaches for doctrine the commandments of men, and places matters of Church ritual above the personal experience of forgiveness and regeneration, deserves severe condemnation.
+But, I have no sympathy with those who are liberal, merely because they think there is nothing worth contending for.
+The desire for peace carries us too far, when it makes us shrink from frankly condemning what is false, and defending what we believe to be true.
+We should "earnestly contend for the faith which was once delivered unto the saints."
+The errors of the ritualists and sacramentarians I believe to be a serious departure from the simplicity of the Gospel.
+They are misleading guides, who should be sharply rebuked, and their assumptions sternly repudiated.

-E. H D.
+E. H. D.